endurantgames/cosmiclegends/src/safety/after.md

 back at the things you enjoyed the most and the things you didn't like as much.

+## Bleed

+Emotions and stress from the game can bleed over into post-game life.
+This can affect the enjoyment of the game, as well as out-of-game relationships between players and Editor if not worked through.

+Being open and honest about where the game begins and ends, and being conscious of which feelings belong to the player and which are just bleed, helps to mitigate the effects.

 ## Stars and Wishes {#toc-stars-wishes}

 **Stars and wishes** are used to reflect on the session and communicate